Back in 2015, Google announced Project Fi, its US-based cell service with a bunch of new features we hadn’t seen before.

 There’s no doubt Google Fi is intended to be used only by US-based folks.
 I was just fortunate that my particular situation allowed me to sign up for it anyway.

 I’d picked a plan when signing up — the mandatory $20/month for unlimited domestic calls and texts, plus 1GB of data for ten bucks, with tax on top.
-Since I already had a Google Voice number, it gave me the option of using it for Project Fi, or discarding it and picking a new one.
+Since I already had a Google Voice number, it gave me the option of using it for Fi, or discarding it and picking a new one.
 It would have been nice to have two numbers, but not really necessary for most people.

-After dropping the nano SIM into my phone, the Project Fi app fired up, running me through the basics of activating and using the service.
+After dropping the nano SIM into my phone, the Google Fi app fired up, running me through the basics of activating and using the service.
 Despite signing up a couple of weeks earlier, my monthly billing didn’t start until the service was active.
-In under a minute, my phone had locked onto a network (labelled as “Project Fi” in the corner of the screen), and I had call, text and data service.
+In under a minute, my phone had locked onto a network (labelled as “Google Fi” in the corner of the screen), and I had call, text and data service.

-Using Project Fi in the US
+Using Google Fi in the US

 My time in the States saw me in Seattle, New Orleans, Memphis, Nashville and Miami.
 I didn’t go far outside the cities most of the time, although I did drive the four hundred miles from New Orleans to Memphis.
 Cell service in the cities was rock-solid, with decent LTE data speeds.
 It was spottier during the Mississippi road trip, with dead spots at several points along the I-55.

-Something I didn’t realise about Fi’s Wi-fi calling feature before starting to use it is that it’s not limited to networks you’ve used in the past.
+Something I didn’t realise about the Wi-Fi calling feature before starting to use it is that it’s not limited to networks you’ve used in the past.
 Often, as I sat in a restaurant or walked down the street, I’d see my phone connecting to a nearby network.
 Google says it uses known high-quality, reliable networks for this feature — although exactly how it knows about those networks is another question.

 In the real world, that feature was a mixed bag.
 It saved on data use, but often when I went to use my phone, I’d be attached to some random network I’d walked past thirty seconds earlier, with one bar of signal and unusable Internet.

-When the signal was strong, though, the automatic connection was useful, saving the need to ask for passwords or manually connect.
+When the signal was strong, though, the automatic connection was useful, removing the need to ask for passwords or manually connect.
 Google automatically uses a VPN service to keep your data secure on these untrusted networks.